jasondeng/race-me/README.md

   	4. Provide users a convenient, esthetic and enjoyable platform.

 ##Technology
-Server - Provide RESTful Api to interact with database and data to clients as well as handling authentication.
-	Use - 	1.
-Heroku for Hosting.
+	1. Server - Provide RESTful Api to interact with database and data to clients as well as handling authentication.
+(Use - Heroku for Hosting.
+MongoDB - for DB.).
-        	2. MongoDB.
-IOS App - Renders data from database and provide interactivity (recommendation) and data visualization Use - 	1.
-Swift.
+	2. IOS App - Renders data from database and provide interactivity (recommendation) and data visualization (Use - Main language - Swift, and Healthkit calls).
-	        2. Healthkit calls.
-Website - Provides users with a similar but limited interface to mobile App but with no interactivity (only view data) Use - 	1.
-Node.js.
+	3. Website - Provides users with a similar but limited interface to mobile App but with no interactivity (only view data).
+(Use - Main language - Node.js.).

 ## Requirements